tomstasz/Hits/README.md

 To run application using Containers:

- - enter application directory and build docker container by typing command:
+ - open terminal in the directory with Docker file and type command:
  ```sh
 docker build -t <name-of-your-container> .
 ```